 // Returns: { greeting: "Hola", farewell: "Adiós", message: "Bienvenido a nuestra plataforma" }

-This is ideal for real-time content like chat messages, user comments, and other dynamic text.
+This is ideal for chat applications, user comments, and other real-time content that needs translation.

-If you need assistance with setting up or using Lingo.dev:
+If you need assistance with setting up Lingo.dev:

 To add this MCP server to Claude Code, run this command in your terminal: